trax-project/moodle-trax-logs/doc/best-practices.md

 A statement should always conform with an xAPI profile to ensure interoperability.
 However, there is currently no official xAPI profile regarding Moodle, or even a larger LMS/VLE profile.

-So we defined both:
-- A VLE (Virtual Learning Environment) profile which defines common rules: http://doc.xapi.fr/profiles/vle.
+So we defined a Moodle / VLE (Virtual Learning Environment) profile which defines some xAPI rules: http://doc.xapi.fr/profiles/moodle.
-- A Moodle profile which is a specialization of the VLE profile: http://doc.xapi.fr/profiles/moodle.

 We hope this project will contribute to define an officially recognized xAPI profile for the LMS/VLE purpose.